 The dairy market in China is increasing steadily, reflecting purchasing power and a growing consumer demand.
 The majority of yoghurts sold in China are manufactured with local milk and are safe.
 The strict regulatory framework in China contributes to this result: no manufacturing company or retail chains can sell without proper licenses.

-Food Union secured two distinct sources of high-quality milk, through an association with Shengmu for organic milk, and with a reputable international dairy and farming expert for ambient dairy products.
+Food Union secured two distinct sources of well-selected milk, through an association with Shengmu for organic milk, and with a trustable international dairy for ambient dairy products.

 To learn more, click here.